 Yardi Breeze: Best for commercial portfolios

-Yardi is a legacy name in the industry, offering robust property management utility tracking software.
-It is excellent for mixed-use commercial and residential properties that require complex lease administration.
+Yardi Breeze offers robust property management utility tracking software.
+It is a good choice for mixed-use commercial and residential properties that require demand lease administration.

 AppFolio offers a strong property management utility tracking suite within its broader property management software.
 It includes AI features for invoice processing and smart bill entry.